What is Syntol?

 Syntol is a powerful combination of non-competing probiotics and prebiotics that are capable of creating an extremely unfriendly environment for yeast colonies and supporting a balanced digestive tract.
 In addition, Syntol also contains a powerful enzyme blend that is capable of removing dead cells and toxins from the body without the undesirable symptoms often associated with probiotic and digestive cleansing formulas.

-Does Syntol contain gluten, dairy, or soy?
+Does Syntol contain gluten, dairy, soy, or other allergens?

 What are probiotics?

 Probiotics are medically referred to as a group of friendly bacteria or microflora.
 Probiotic bacteria favorably alter the intestinal microflora balance, inhibit the growth of harmful bacteria, promote good digestion, boost immune function, and increase resistance to infection.
 People with flourishing intestinal colonies of beneficial bacteria have extremely strong immune systems.

 Syntol contains 13.6 billion colony forming units (CFUs) of complementary microflora and spore-germinating probiotics per dose.
 To stimulate the growth and activity of the probiotics, IMO, a non-digestible fiber derived from non-GMO tapioca, has been added as a prebiotic.
 In addition to beneficial microflora, Syntol also contains a powerful enzyme blend designed to clear yeast and other unwanted debris out of the intestinal tract, making Syntol superior to competing yeast cleanses on the market.

 Syntol is a class-leading synbiotic, containing prebiotics, probiotics, and enzymes all in one capsule.